- October is Protect Your Hearing Month - October 8, 2021

 - Supporting a Loved One with Hearing Loss - September 16, 2021

 There are many reasons to treat hearing loss.
 Hearing loss occurs when sounds are unable to travel between the outer, middle, and middle ear.
-Sometimes this occurs because of biological reasons, but there are environmental roots to hearing loss as well.
+Sometimes this occurs because of biological reasons such as age related hearing loss, but there are environmental roots to hearing loss as well.
 This can include being around loud noises for short amounts of time, as could happen when around a loud explosion such as a firework, or over the course of long periods of time, as when a person is working in a factory or a place with loud machinery.

 The Effects of Hearing Loss

 It is really important to treat hearing loss because it affects the physical body as well as people’s mental states.
 Untreated hearing loss has been associated with the increased risk of falls and accidents, leading to great bodily injury, especially for people who are older.
 There are other, more subtle ways that hearing loss affects people’s wellbeing, however.
 There is in fact a link between untreated hearing loss and depression, as well as anxiety.
 This is because when we cannot hear the complexity of our surroundings, we can feel quite disconnected from the places we live in, work at, and frequent every day.
 When this happens, we can feel increasingly disconnected from friends, loved ones, and coworkers.

 A person with untreated hearing loss may appear lost in conversation, or as if they do not want to contribute to conversation at all.
 They may respond too softly or too loudly because they themselves are not “accurately” hearing the noise level of conversation.
 After a while, they may want to recede from public life altogether, preferring to stay home and avoid conversation as well as spaces where it is difficult to distinguish conversation from the background noise that surrounds it.